 GOLD and SILVER Plus Health cover will provide for multifocal lens replacement surgery for cataracts only.
 There is a twelve month waiting period.

-This cover has a 2 year waiting period and a lifetime limit.
+Both these covers have a 2 year waiting period and a lifetime limit.

-Surgery needs to be performed in a recognised day surgery centre
+Surgery needs to be performed in a recognised day surgery centre.

 $1,500 every 2 years for Premium Extras and $1,200 every 2 years for Health Living Extras.

 HBF no longer cover laser eye surgery since they removed their Ultimate Hospital cover in 1 January 2019.

 Lens procedures for cataracts are covered by HBF Gold and Silver Plus packages, Working Visa Hospital Cover and Working Visa Hospital and Medical Cover.

 Disclaimer: This health fund information is correct at the time of writing.
 It would be wise to contact your fund personally to check your cover.